-We have the following result on the asymptotic behaviour of the solutions of \eqref{slowINFsystem}, which easily follows by proceeding as in the proof of \Cref{prop:extinction} by using \Cref{minimum2}. \begin{proposition} For system \eqref{slowINFsystem}, one has $\lim_{\tau\to+\infty} I_H(\tau) =\lim_{\tau\to+\infty} I_M(\tau) =0$. \end{proposition} Consequently (as expected), the dynamics of \eqref{slowINFsystem} always ends with epidemic extinction, independently of the protective behaviour of the hosts.
-Yet, we want to investigate the transient behaviour of the solutions of \eqref{slowINFsystem}, as it is far from trivial given the absence of non-trivial equilibria (with $I_H\ne 0$ or $I_M\ne 0$).
+Lastly, we establish the following result on the asymptotic behaviour of the solutions of system~\eqref{slowINFsystem}, which follows directly by arguing as in the proof of \Cref{prop:extinction} and using \Cref{prop_ex_uniq2}. \begin{proposition} For system \eqref{slowINFsystem}, one has $\lim_{\tau\to+\infty} I_H(\tau) =\lim_{\tau\to+\infty} I_M(\tau) =0$. \end{proposition} Consequently, as expected, the dynamics of \eqref{slowINFsystem} always ends with epidemic extinction, independently of the hosts' protective behaviour.
+However, we are interested in the transient behaviour of the solutions of system~\eqref{slowINFsystem}, which is far from trivial due to the absence of non-trivial equilibria (i.e. with $I_H\ne 0$ or $I_M\ne 0$).

-\section{Numerical simulations}
+\subsection{Numerical simulations}

-In this section, we present some numerical experiments concerning the proposed model with behavioural changes, comparing the outputs of model \eqref{VBsystemAP} with those of the \emph{fast} system \eqref{fastvarreduced}.
-For the simulations, we take epidemiological parameters suitable for a dengue outbreak and listed in \Cref{TableValues}.
-In addition, we take $l=0.25$ and $l=1$, and we vary $\rho$ so to preserve the value of $R_0\approx 2.12$, recall \eqref{R0}.
-In particular, we take $\rho=2$ for $l=0.25$ and $\rho= 5.12$ for $l=1.$ We (optimistically) assume that, at the beginning of the epidemic, $50\%$ of the whole host population adopts personal protective measures against mosquito bites, i.e. $p(0)=0.5$.
-Moreover, we assume that, at the beginning of the outbreak, the human population is at equilibrium of opinion, i.e. $p(0)=p_0$, for $p_0$ defined as in \eqref{eqp}.
+In this section, we present numerical experiments for the proposed model with behavioural changes, comparing the outputs of model \eqref{VBsystemAP} with those of the \emph{fast} system \eqref{fastvarreduced}.
+For the simulations, we use epidemiological parameters appropriate for a dengue outbreak, listed in \Cref{TableValues}.
+In addition, we consider $l=0.25$ and $l=1$, and we vary $\rho$ to preserve the value of $R_0\approx 2.12$, recalling \eqref{R0}.
+More precisely, we take $\rho=2$ for $l=0.25$ and $\rho= 5.12$ for $l=1$.

+We assume that, at the beginning of the outbreak, the human population is at the opinion equilibrium, i.e. $p(0)=p_0$, for $p_0$ defined as in \eqref{eqp}.
 As for the rates $a$ and $w$, we consider the following forms: